cezarywojcik/cwsite/posts/2016-01-20-no-sleep-no-problem-word-game-in-30-days.md

 ## Design Beginnings

 Once I figured out what kind of gameplay I wanted, instead of running straight into the implementation, I started out by actually mocking up some designs (since I had given myself an entire 30 days).
 Like any engineer pretending to be a designer, I googled around a bit and decided to start with a color scheme.
-I went to [paletton.com](http://paletton.com/) and played with the sliders until I had some kind of color scheme.
+I went to [paletton.com](http://paletton.com/) and played with the sliders until I had something that didn't look particularly offensive.

 ![My first color scheme](http://i.imgur.com/Fn5UWnV.png)